stocnet/migraph/README.md

 maximum or minimum, respectively, node or tie according to some measure (see below).

-#### Measuring networks

-`{migraph}` offers a large and growing smorgasbord of measures that can be used at the node, tie, and network level.
+`{migraph}` also offers a large and growing smorgasbord of measures that can be used at the node, tie, and network level.
 Each recognises whether the network is directed or undirected, weighted or unweighted, one-mode or two-mode.
 All return normalized values wherever possible, though this can be overrided.
 Here are some examples:

 - *Centrality*: `node_degree()`, `node_closeness()`,